-We offer an M.A. in History that is intended to provide a firm foundation in a Primary Field (selected from American, European, and World History options) and Secondary Field that includes Digital History (DH), Ethnic Studies (ETHN), Great Plains Studies (GPSP), Human Rights and Humanitarian Affairs (HRHA), Medieval and Renaissance Studies (MRST), Nineteenth Century Studies (NCST), or Women's and Gender Studies (WMNS).
+We offer an M.A. in History that is intended to provide a firm foundation in a Primary Field (selected from American, European, and World History options) and Secondary Field that includes Ethnic Studies (ETHN), Great Plains Studies (GPSP), Human Rights and Humanitarian Affairs (HRHA), Medieval and Renaissance Studies (MRST), Nineteenth Century Studies (NCST), or Women's and Gender Studies (WMNS)(see p.
+20).
+In addition, students will take courses in their Applied Field (Digital Humanities and Public History, Education, or Law and Policy) and are required to enroll in two Professional Development Courses.
 The M.A. in History is especially appropriate for those who wish to gain more preparation before applying for a Ph.D. in History.
 The M.A. in History does not require a thesis, but students compile and defend a portfolio made up of three components outlined below.
-Essential forms, deadlines, and timelines from the Office of Graduate Studies can be found at https://www.unl.edu/gradstudies/current/degrees/masters.
+Essential forms, deadlines, and timelines from the Office of Graduate Studies can be found on the Master's Degree Steps to Completion page.